Dezerea Bryant

 Dezerea Bryant (born April 27, 1993) is an American sprinter competing in the 100 metres and 200 m.
 She was the 200 m national champion in 2019.
 At the 2019 World Athletics Championships in Doha, she placed 5th in the 200 m and earned a bronze medal in the Women's 4x100m Relay.
-She has earned 17 NCAA Division 1 All-American honors and won the NCAA 200m championship in 2015 over The Bowerman Award Winner, Jenna Prandini.
+She has earned 17 NCAA Division I All-American honors and won the NCAA 200m championship in 2015 over The Bowerman Award Winner, Jenna Prandini.
 Bryant set a low-altitude collegiate record in 200 metres with 22.18.
+No, she is not the sister of American football player Dez Bryant.

 NCAA

-Bryant was an 17-time NCAA Division 1 All-American (recognized by U.S. Track & Field and Cross Country Coaches Association) and 22-time all-conference sprinter.
+Bryant was an 17-time NCAA Division I All-American (recognized by U.S. Track & Field and Cross Country Coaches Association) and 22-time all-conference sprinter.

 Clemson

 Bryant is a nine-time All-American and nine-time All-Atlantic Coast Conference in her first two collegiate seasons.